Muñiz Fernández starred in another stellar performance in the Espanyol-Sevilla

 Espanyol and Sevilla drew 2-2 in the preview of matchday 15 of the Liga BBVA.
 But maybe, the highlight was not the result, but the embarrassing performance once again by Muñiz Fernández, the most mediatic referee in the League and possibly one of the worst too.

 The Andalusian team began commanding in Cornellá-El Prat.
-But nevertheless, On the few occasions that Espanyol enjoyed, the prize went to the Mexican Javier Aguirre's team, who made his debut as a coach in front of his fans.
+However, On the few occasions that Espanyol enjoyed, the prize went to the Mexican Javier Aguirre's team, who made his debut as a coach in front of his fans.
 In the minute 12, a push from Fernando Navarro on Verdú, who controlled a cross from Colotto, ended in penalty.
 Verdú himself put the 1-0 the score.

 The goal stopped Sevilla's push.
 Espanyol grew and lit up Cornellá.
 But the joy was short-lived.
 The referee began an embarrassing performance and put the reply in the blue and white area: Stuani's penalty for grabbing Kondogbia and Rakitic's draw.
 The boards returned in the minute 23.